AlysonNumberFIVE/CompilerGenerator/README.md

 - Add functionality for error logging and reporting.
 This will be quite monolithic as this must span entire commpiler.
 - Complete unittesting
 - More reading for the Automated Parsing phase
-- Continuous testing (new cases in various languages keep coming up that need to be considered - Python \[fouri\]".*" strings not support and I don't know why)
+- Continuous usability testing for spec file format